The Importance of Modular Construction in Disaster Relief

 Scalability & Flexibility

-Modular construction allows for the mass production of standardized units, a necessary component in large-scale disaster response.
-Their production line method guarantees faster assembly and incredibly reliant repeatability.
-In addition to the rate of construction, these basic layouts can be designed to comply with Uniform Federal Accessibility Standards (UFAS).
-When designing the units for Lahaina Tommy Rakes, CEO of Guerdon, stated “we built some means and methods into the design so that if a standard tub had to come out and an ADA shower had to be installed, it was not a major rebuild”(Modular Building Institute).
+When designing the units for Lahaina, Tommy Rakes, CEO of Guerdon, stated, “we built some means and methods into the design so that if a standard tub had to come out and an ADA shower had to be installed, it was not a major rebuild” (Modular Building Institute).
 This flexibility ensures timely installation and recognizes the need for handicap accessibility in disaster relief housing.

-Cost Effective & Sustainability
+Cost Effectiveness & Sustainability

 Comments